 The game of golf, the most fun you can have while being frustrated.
 I don’t know, but maybe someone ‘famous’ coined that phrase as I’m not sure where I heard it first; however, based on my experience it certainly holds true.
 No matter how frustrating a round may be there always seems to be that one moment that makes all the frustrations dissipate.
 I started playing golf in gr.
 9 when my best friend growing up, Johlen, got me into the game as he had already been playing for a while.
 Ever since I have been into the game and back in those days I had a membership at the Dryden Golf and Curling Club where I would get out multiple times in a week, loved it.
 Eventually my dad decided to take up golfing and it has become a great past time for us to share in some friendly competition.
 Right now though I am not much competition for my father as with school/co-ops I hadn’t been playing much throughout the summers.
 This summer, 2014, since I am now done school I have been able to get out a few times during the break before starting work; however, with moving for work I haven’t had the chance to try out the golf courses in my new home, Kenora.
 There wasn’t a point in getting a membership this year and I will have to see what next summer brings.

 I dabbled in tennis a little bit over the years and then when I was in Barrie for my co-op my passion for tennis truly sprouted.
 While in Barrie I was a member of their tennis club and was playing four times a week, my scheduled sessions and beyond.
 I found the game to be a good source of exercise with a nice social aspect.
 I think they ran the club really well.
-Unfortunately, since Barrie I have not been able to play that much and from what I have gathered Kenora doesn’t have much in the way of tennis.
+Unfortunately, since Barrie I have not been able to play that much and from what I have gathered Kenora doesn’t have much in the way of tennis, they are more about pickle ball.
 I may have to see what can be done on that front as I would love to find some people to play on a semi-regular basis at least, if it’s not possible to get a club going here.
 It definitely warrants further investigation.